 An important aspect of the proposed rule relates to the appropriate threshold for scheduling.
-While ENGIE's proposal suggests the existing 5 MW threshold as the level at which non-intermittent generators must be required to become scheduled, there were a number of other views.
-Snowy suggests 15 MW134, Arrow Energy indicates an unspecified level higher than 5 MW135, Stanwell suggests there may be merit in setting the threshold at 1 MW136, and AEMO recommends specific consultation on the threshold should occur before it is changed as there is no clear basis for using 5 MW as the threshold for central dispatch.137 Irrespective of the level chosen the Commission recognises that some participants may design their market entry around the specific threshold chosen.138
+While ENGIE's proposal suggested the existing 5 MW threshold as the level at which non-intermittent generators must be required to become scheduled, there were a number of other views.
+Snowy suggested 15 MW,151 Arrow Energy indicated an unspecified level higher than 5 MW,152 Stanwell suggested there may be merit in setting the threshold at 1 MW,153 and AEMO recommended specific consultation on the threshold should occur before it is changed as there is no clear basis for using 5 MW as the threshold for central dispatch.154 Irrespective of the level chosen the Commission recognises that some participants may design their market entry around the specific threshold chosen.155